IanEdington/learn/operating-systems/courswork.md

     - page buffering
 4. outline the decision problems associated with frame allocation.
 5. explain the phenomenon of thrashing and the strategies and techniques deployed to deal with this problem.
+    > working set
+    > - based on process locality
+    > - a working set time is decided upon
+    > - any references used during this time is known as the working set
+    > - the demand is the total working set of all processes in a system
+    > - When demand exceeds supply a process is chosen to be stopped.
+    > frequency of page fault
 6. describe how memory mapping files and shared memory operate in the Win32 API.
 7. discuss the following factors that affect the character and performance of a paging system: prepaging, page size, program structure, and I/O interlock.

 1. Why is virtual memory an important feature of modern operating systems?
 2. What is page replacement?
 How should different page replacement algorithms be chosen?
 3. How are memory-mapped files used for memory sharing?

 - Try Exercises 9.3, 9.6, 9.8, 9.21, 9.27, and 9.32 of *OSC9ed*.